 When the ball touches match official and the referee scores a goal.
-This is added to the 2019-2020 Laws of the Game, but why?
+You think this part of the laws are not needed and you wonder why this is added to the 2019-2020 Laws of the Game?
 Because it really happens sometimes, as you can see in Dutch amateur football.

 The referee has to allow the goal in this case, but what is the decision in 2019-2020?
 Read more about that below the video.